 Additionally, Sanford Medical Center Fargo is one of a select few Joint Commission designated advanced Comprehensive Stroke Center hospitals in the United States, being the only of its kind between Seattle and Minneapolis.

 “The smaller rural hospitals are able to reach out to Sanford as a Comprehensive Stroke center, with the possibility of transferring to Sanford Fargo if surgically removing the clot is required.
-In fact, a lot of patients we see for stroke are actually transfers from other hospitals,” said Gautam Sachdeva, M.D., interventional neurology specialist at Sanford Health Fargo.
+In fact, a lot of patients we see for stroke are actually transfers from other hospitals,” said Dr. Alexander Drofa, a neurosurgeon at Sanford Fargo.

 “It’s care close to home.
 No need to go out of state for treatment.”